howardjones/network-weathermap/README.md

 I decided it would be useful to add this section to the top of the README, while things are moving around a lot.
 Here is what is working, and what is being worked on:

+### General goals

+By the time 1.0.0 is done, near enough everything will have had some kind of rewrite work, even it's just tidying up the naming.
+A lot of it will have significantly more change, including stuff that was originally written before 0.98 a few years ago, and never used.
+The aim of all of that is to break the code up between the UI, the map-drawing, and data-collecting parts, and make it a generally more pleasant place for someone to work, in the hopes of getting some additional contributors.

+To make it easier to deal with multiple contributors, __automated testing__ is pretty essential.
+You should be able to quickly tell if your changes have broken anything.
+Lots of code has been pulled into smaller testable classes to make that easier (and tests written!).
+Previously, most of the stuff that appeared on a web page was not at all easy to test, and that's improving now.
+The editor has tests for the first time, for example, and a lot of the database manipulation that used to be buried in the cacti plugin does, too.

 ### Current Status/Usability

 * __Core__ - passing all tests (but one database-related).
 All code modified to use namespaces, one class per file, most PSR-2 standards.